spbu-coding-2023/trees-8/README.md

 + `containsKey(key)`
 + `clear()`

-AVL and R&B trees are self-balancing
+AVL and Red-Black trees are self-balancing

 ### Suggestions and wishes